barktler/Barktler/documents/create-an-api.md

 }
 ```

-And that's it, your api is ready, and the variety features of that class is ready to ship!
+And that's it, your API is ready, and the various features of that class is ready to ship!

+## Next

+See [Execute API](./execute-api.md) for how to use your created API.